back

 Once you’ve picked one or two main platforms, remember this: consistency beats frequency.
 A steady, predictable posting rhythm builds trust and keeps your practice on people’s minds.
 This doesn’t mean you have to be glued to your phone 24/7.
 Using a social media scheduling tool like Postiz can save you countless hours by letting you plan and schedule your posts in one go.

-This kind of planned workflow is a lifesaver in a medical practice, where every single post has to be vetted for compliance.
 To make this easier, here’s a simple decision tree to run through before you post anything related to patients.

 This chart drives home the golden rule: if any piece of information could even remotely identify a patient, you absolutely must get explicit, written consent before sharing.
 When in doubt, just stick to general, educational content.
 It’s always the safest bet.